EXTOD Adults with Type 1 Diabetes Conference 2025

 DoubleTree by Hilton, Elstree London

 EXTOD Adults with Type 1 Diabetes: delivered by EXTOD and organised by SBK Healthcare.
-This unique forum has been created to provide interactive tools, clinical cases, shared learning and problem/solution-based tasks for adults who exercise regularly and would like support with managing their diabetes.
+This unique forum was created to provide interactive tools, clinical cases, shared learning and problem/solution-based tasks for adults who exercise regularly and would like support with managing their diabetes.

 Sponsored by: